 ZTC stands for Zero Textbook Costs and when a class is designated as ZTC it means that students will pay no additional fees for learning materials for this course.
 However, ZTC does not mean all learning materials in the course are open or free.
 Examples: ebooks or streaming videos the college library has purchased that are available through library databases to currently enrolled students.

-the Academic Senate for California Community Colleges Open Educational Resources Initiative has done a great webinar on this topic: Clearing Up Confusion: OER, ZTC, and Fair Use (recorded on 3/12/2021).
+The Academic Senate for California Community Colleges Open Educational Resources Initiative has done a great webinar on this topic: Clearing Up Confusion: OER, ZTC, and Fair Use (recorded on 3/12/2021).

 CC License